-"Dear Friend, I went after all, on the 1st of May, to see the "possessed" at Morzine, and May, to see the "possessed" at Morzine, and can assure you I have not lost my time.
-My imsgination could never have conceived so horrible a sight.
-I was at Morzine at half-past six in the morning.
-The ceremony hegan at 7 o'clock.
-I had not been five minutes in the church, when a young girl fell at my feet in horrible convulsions: Four men could not hold her.
-She struck the floor with her feet, her hands and her head as fast as the roll af a hold her.
-She struck the noor with her loos, her hands and her head as fast as the roll of a drum.
+"Dear Friend, I went after all, on the 1st of May, to see the "possessed" at Morzine, and can assure you I have not lost my time.
+My imagination could never have conceived so horrible a sight.
+I was at Morzine at half past six in the morning.
+The ceremony began at 7 o'clock.
+I had not been five minutes in the church, when a young girl fell at my feet in horrible convulsions.
+Four men could not hold her.
+She struck the floor with her feet, her hands and her head as fast as the roll af s drum.
 Then another was seized, and again another.
 The church became a perfect hell.
-Nothing was heard but cries, blows, oaths and blasphemics, that made one's hat stand on end.
-It was the Bishop's entrance that par-ticularly not ell the manual agage.
-Blows with ticularly set all the people agog.
-Blows with the fist, kicks, spitting, horrible contortions, handfuls of hair, and caps flung about, torn clothes, bleeding hands met everywhere my ears and eyes.
-The most frightful moments were at the elevation of the host, and at the benediction of the holy sacrament after vespers, as well as when the bishops first ap-peared.
-It was so dreadful that the by standors were all in tears.
-The victims of the dis-case, about a hundred in number, seemed to ease, about a hundred in number, seemed to fall into simultaneous convulsions without any previous warning.
-The noise was infer-nal.
-Within the radius of two yards I count-ed eleven.
+Nothing was heard but cries, blows, oaths and blasphemies, that made one's ha'- stand on It was the Bishop's entrance that particularly set all the people agog.
+Blows with the fist, kicks, spitting, horrible contortions, handfuls of hair, and caps flung about, torn clothes, bleeding hands, met everywhere my ears and eyes.
+The most frightful momentawere at the elevation of the host, and at the benediction of the holy ascrament after vespers, as well as when the bishops first ap peared.
+It was so dreadful that the by stand ers were all in tears.
+The victims of the dis-ease, about a hundred in number, seemed to fall into simultaneous convulsions without any previous warning.
+The noise was infer-Within the radius of two yards I count ed eleven.
 The greater number were young girls and women from fifteen to thirty years old.
 There was a child of ten, five or six old women and two men.
-The bishop confirmed some of them whether they would or no. As soon as he came in front of them they were soon as he came in front of them they were seized; but by the help of the gendarmes and some men who assisted he put his hands on them, even in the midst of their fearful maledictions.
-"Damned carrien of a bishop," they said, "why comest thou to torment us?"
-They tried to strike and bite him, and to tear off his Episcopal ring (which we have heard was ac-tually trampled under foot).
-They spit in his face, but it was note worthy that when the bishop touched their heads in conthe bishop touched their heads in con-firmation they sank down, and remained in a stupor that seemed like deep sleep.
-During the sermon, when any one was seized with a convulsion, the bishop stopped and making the sign of the cross he said, "In nomine Christi tace et obmutesce."
+The bishop confirmed some of them whether they would or no. As seized, but by the help of the gendarmes and some men who assisted he put his hands on them, even in the midst of their fearful maledictions.
+"Damned carrion of a bishop," they said, "why comest thou to torment us?"
+They tried to strike and bite him, and to tear off his Episcopal ring (which we have heard was actually trampled under foot).
+They spit in his face, but it was note worthy that when the bishop touched their heads in confirmation they sank down, and remained in a stupor that seemed like deep sleep.
+During the sermon, when any one was selzed with a convulsion, the bishop stopped and making the sign of the cross he said, "In nomine Christi tace et obmutesce."
 The effect was invariably good.
 Near me was a young and pretty woman of eighteen.
 She had been married a year, and had been a mother two months.
-After having been confirmed, lying in the arms of her father, her brother, and her husband who all wept bitterly, she cried out; 'Ah, damned carrion of a bishop, thou makest me depart.
+After having been confirmed, lying in the arms of her father, her brother, and her husband who all wept bitterly, she cried out, "Ah, damned carrion of a bishop, thou makest me depart.
 I who was so happy in this body on the earth.
-How dreadful to have to return to hell.
+How dreadful to have to return to bell.
 "Then after a pause, "And I, also I, must go.
-I must leave this fair body, where I was so well off.
-But when I go I have five more, day that they will depart."
-I took the woman by her hand and ques-tioned her in Latin and other languages, but she did not reply.
-The brigadier of the gendarmes having come forward to stop her talking, "A carrien of a brigadier, "she cried, 'I know thee-thon and among them an old devil.
-It is not to-
+I must leave this fair body, where I was so well off But when I go I have five more, and among them an old devil.
+It is not to-day that they will depart."

+I took the woman by her hand and queationed her in Latin and other languages, but the did not reply.